rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 Additionally I can recommend to read *The Road to learn React* before you dive into Redux.
 It teaches React by building a Hacker News App without configuration, tooling and Redux.
 If you are new to React, do yourself a favour and learn React first.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
-Plain React in 170+ pages of learning material.
-Pay as you want like <strong>12.000+ readers</strong>."
+Plain React in 190+ pages of learning material.
+Pay what you want like <strong>13.000+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "Let’s get started" "getStarted" %}}